Maksymiliann/Team-5Pebbles/content/README.md

    - Aries (0.726952)
    - Capricorn (0.727069)

+These numbers tell a story of subtle cosmic influence.
+Consider how Sagittarius, known for its adventurous spirit, shows the highest versatility - perhaps reflecting their astrological reputation for exploring new territories.
+Meanwhile, Gemini's close second place aligns with their dual nature, suggesting an innate ability to adapt to different theatrical demands.

+The clustering of scores within such a tight range (0.722-0.733) tells us something remarkable about professional acting - regardless of zodiac sign, successful actors tend to develop significant versatility.
+It's as if the demands of the craft itself shape performers more than their astrological predispositions.

 ![Insert Violin Plot: GDI Distribution Density](img/Genre_Diversity_Index_Distribution_by_Zodiac_Sign(Violin Plot).png) *The violin plot shows the full distribution shape of GDI scores across zodiac signs.*